-It’s no big secret that we think whole life insurance is pretty awesome, even though we released a podcast last week declaring that it sucked.
-Hopefully most of you caught onto our general cheekiness and also learned that we’re not fanatical about the product, i.e. we don’t think it’s the answer to all the world’s problems.
+It’s no big secret that we think whole life insurance is pretty awesome.
+Hopefully, most of you realized we were just being cheeky on our podcast last week when we declared that it sucked (though we don’t think it’s the answer to all the world’s problems).

 First, a Little Explanation

-We’ll come back to this point in the end as there may be some notable omissions.
+We’ll come back to this point at the end as there may be some notable omissions.

 The 2013 List